zhengge0509/deugue-risk-Undergrad-Project/README.md

 ## References

-For detailed references, please refer to the published paper: *Dengue Risk Detection and Observation System* presented at CIKII 2024.
+For detailed references, please refer to the published paper: *Dengue Risk Detection and Observation System* presented at ICKII 2024.